minggli/chatbot/README.md

 # chatbot
 a naive chatbot that sometimes misdiagnoses.

-This retrieval-based prototype bot uses publicly available health information and a set of NLP techniques to generate indicative diagnosis and NHS leaflet for that diagnosis.
-The result is not to be treated as medical advice.
+This retrieval-based prototype bot uses publicly available health information to generate indicative diagnosis and link to NHS leaflet.
+The result is not diagnosis and non-clinical use only.

 ![alt text](screenshots/example_cold.png "example common cold")